Hasselblad H6D-100c Digital Back

 The Hasselblad H6D-100c digital back is the ideal solution for photographers who wish to obtain cutting-edge image quality – even in less than ideal shooting conditions.
 The wide ISO range with very low high ISO noise ensures high quality images even in poor lighting conditions.

-The H6D-100c digital back has been tailored with photographers’ requirements in mind and its user-friendly interface works seamlessly with a wide range of technical and large format camera systems.
+The H6D-100c digital back has been tailored to photographers’ requirements and its user-friendly interface works seamlessly with a wide range of technical and large format camera systems.
 Triggering by mechanical and electronic shutter units is also supported.

-It offers a solution that is as flexible as you are, keeping pace with your needs, your clients’ demands, and future developments.
+It offers a solution that is as flexible as you are, keeping up with your needs, your clients’ demands, and future developments.

 Compatibility with H Camera bodies